Super-Protocol/docs/docs/marketplace/account/index.md

 ## Web3 User account

 _Web3 User account_ is the recommended account type in Super Protocol.
-It provides access to all Marketplace features, including:
+It provides access to all Marketplace capabilities, including:

 - Full decentralization and sole control of user's funds, models, and datasets.
 - Ability to upload models and datasets to the Super Protocol cloud or a personal Storj account.